Heineken brands: Beamish and Crawford

-Bochkarev Brewery
+Botchkarev Brewery

-Bochkarev (Russian: Бочкарев) is a Russian brewery that started as a soft drinks company called Bravo, opening a brewery in St Petersburg in 1988.
+Botchkarev (Russian: Бочкарев) is a Russian brewery that started as a soft drinks company called Bravo, opening a brewery in St Petersburg in 1988.

 In 1993 a group of Icelandic businessmen founded a bottling plant in Saint Petersburg, which was later sold to Pepsi.
 Since 1995 the company named "Bravo International" launched production of alcoholic long drinks and lemonades under "Bravo" brand at its new site.

-In 1998 "Bravo International" started construction of a brewery in Saint Petersburg, where in February 1999 "Bochkarev" beer was first brewed.
+In 1998 "Bravo International" started construction of a brewery in Saint Petersburg, where in February 1999, "Botchkarev" beer was first brewed.
+The "Botchkarov" brand of beer was created by Bravo's American marketing director, Brian Kean.
+The name and marketing message revived Russian beer-drinking traditions.
+Botchkarov is a Russian surname-- "botchka" which means barrel in Russian; and then linked it to the "proper" rules for beer consumption.

 In 2002 Bravo sold its brewing business to Heineken.
 Since 2004 Bochkarev is brewed also under license in Almaty brewery Tian Shan; since 2006 its production started at a newly acquired PIT brewery in Kaliningrad.
 On top of that the beer has been available for export mainly in CIS countries and those with a notable number of Russian expats.

 The assortment range includes the following beer types: